zoopoetics/eslint-config-severe/README.md

 };
 ```

-Of course, there you can add whatever other configuration items you want.
+Of course, in `.eslintrc.js` you can add whatever other configuration items you want.
 You can include other plugins, for example, or override any of the rules coming from `severe`.
-If you're not sure how that works, check out the [ESLint configuration docs](https://eslint.org/docs/user-guide/configuring).
+If you're not sure how this works, check out the [ESLint configuration docs](https://eslint.org/docs/user-guide/configuring).

 ## Usage

 I write code in Atom, and I configure the `atom-prettier` package to run Prettier and then ESLint every time I hit save.
 This works well enough for me, but of course there are many other ways to do it.
+Perhaps you prefer some other one.
+Merry linting!